 If you’d rather not pursue a specialty such as SEO, PPC, or social media, you can choose the fourth learning path to become a digital marketing specialist.
 This fourth path gives you an in-depth understanding and advanced knowledge of the most critical digital marketing areas, so you can lead a team and make informed decisions regarding those digital marketing channels that best fit with your company’s overall strategies and goals.

-A study with Simplilearn will prepare you for a job as a digital marketing specialist.
-The Simplilearn Digital Marketing Course covers Advanced Web Analytics, Advanced SEO, Advanced PPC, and Advanced Social Media Marketing.
+Our digital marketing specialist program covers Advanced Web Analytics, Advanced SEO, Advanced PPC, and Advanced Social Media Marketing.
 As part of the training, you will gain all of those skills plus knowledge of email and mobile marketing, conversion rate optimization, strategy, and much more.

 Become a Sought After Digital Marketing Specialist